Contact Lens Care

 Which contact lens solution do I need?

-Two weekly or monthly contact lenses can be worn daily but must be removed at night.
+All of the above can be worn daily but must be removed at night.
 They'll then need to be cleaned thoroughly and stored using a contact lens solution.
 This will ensure they are fresh, clean and hygienic to wear the next morning.
-Your eyes will be less prone to irritation, and you'll find more comfort in wearing your contact lenses.
+Your eyes will be less prone to irritation and infections, and you'll find more comfort in wearing your contact lenses.